Beyond433/SI-507-Project/README.md

 Espn Sports: https://www.espn.com/nba/
 # Instructions

-0) The program will utilize the online Plotly Website, please see this page if you do not have a plotly account set up. (https://plot.ly/python/getting-started/)

 1) Run foxsports_nba_crawler.py to get the most recent data (This might take up to 15-20 minutes if no cache is available because there are more than 300 currently active nba players)
 2) Run foxsports_nba_database.py to create the database using the json file created from 1)
 3) Run foxsports_nba_plot.py and enjoy!